LaughingBubba/pubmed-local/README.md

 - Change directory to your local version of this repo
 `cd ./pubmed-db`
 - Rename the example `.env.example` to `.env`
 - Update `.env` as required.
-NOTE: The NCBI docs state that you should your use your email address as the password.
+- NOTE: The NCBI docs state that you should your use your email address as the password.
+Please update this in the .env file.
+Do the right thing.
 - Install NPM packages
 `npm install`
+- Start the Mongo and Solr containers
+`docker-compose up -d`
 - Initialise FTP mirroring BASE and UPDATE files and load when complete:
 `node run init`
 - To mirror and load subsequent updates: